 Germany is a biking nation.
 Probably everyone you would randomly ask on the street has a bunch of personal and emotional stories to tell you connected with their bikes.
 Regardless of the weather or personal fitness biking through the city is the most beloved way of transportation in Berlin.
 But besides practical reasons, biking can be quite some fun if you know the good streets and bike lanes and avoid busy and narrow boardwalks.
 What brings biking pleasure to a new level?
 Having a great bike which is adapted to the needs of the urban dweller.
-We had the pleasure to participate in a little bike race with the new Strellson & Bianchi bike and we were really enthusiastic how fast and light the small folding bikes are.
-As a big surprise to me (and to everyone else who knows me) I was third in the race and won one of the bikes.
-To celebrate this amazing win I collected some great biking spots and routes for you to explore the city on your beloved bike.
+We gathered some shops where you can finde a good bike for your needs in this article.
+When you found the right bike I would suggest you to use it not only in the city but also to get out of the city.
+I collected some great biking spots and routes for you to explore the city on your beloved bike.
 Since I am not a bike-expert I asked my friends who are doing Komoot to help me out a little bit.
 Komoot is a great bike app that helps you create the perfect bike tour for your needs.
 This is how I could put together some really great places to have your summer bike adventure.
-Find my suggestions after the jump.

 The incredible wideness of the field of former Tempelhof Airport makes it a great biking spot to cruise around like crazy.
 I experienced it myself, when I went there two years ago for an exhibition by the HAU Theater.
 But even without an exhibition, riding with your bike along the airplane lanes is a crazy fun experienceyou can only have here in Berlin.